bsdpot/potluck/vault/README.md

 This new token ```s.newtoken``` can be used to unseal the cluster nodes.
 A new token must be generated for each node in the vault cluster.

+### Important note
+If the unseal node is restarted you will need to unseal and login again.
+Shut down your ```vault``` cluster first, starting with followers, then leader.
+Start unseal node, unseal and login, then start leader and followers.

+You did save the keys and login token right?

 ## Cluster leader node using raft storage
 To unseal a cluster leader, make use of a wrapped key generated on the unseal node.
 Pass it in with ```-E UNSEALTOKEN=<wrapped token>```